-The current Master of School Administration (MSA) Program at the University of North Carolina at Pembroke (UNCP) began as a collaborative degree program with East Carolina University.
-Through legislative action taken by the North Carolina General Assembly and the UNC Board of Governors, UNCP received approval to reinstitute its former stand-alone MSA program in July 2000.
-The MSA program at UNCP is housed in the School of Education and partners with the School of Graduate Studies to deliver the program.
+The MSA program at UNCP is housed in the School of Education and partners with the Graduate School to deliver the program.
 The performance indicators of the North Carolina Standards for School Administrators, Educational Leadership Constituent Council (ELCC), and the 2008 Interstate School Leaders Licensure Consortium (ISLLC) provide overarching guidance for the program.
 Professional and experienced faculty, all of whom hold the terminal degree and appropriate licensure, lead and teach in the program.
 The primary instructional approaches used to present course content reflect a constructivist model of teaching and learning that includes interactive seminars in which the professor and students engage in meaningful verbal inquiry into relevant educational issues.
 Other teaching methodologies include cooperative problem solving, case study reviews, interactive technology based exercises, and discussions of varied field-based experiences.
 The MSA program prepares students to meet the licensure requirements for the School Administrator Level I. The enrollment pattern is typically four semesters and two summer sessions, on a part-time basis.
-In 2006, the NC State Board of Education approved the reinstatement of the School Administration Add-on Licensure program at UNCP.
+In addition to the MSA degree program, UNCP offers an Administration Add-on Licensure program.
 The program was developed, admission criteria were defined, and courses were offered beginning in fall 2006.
-In June 2007, the first cohort of add-on program completers was recommended for licensure.